 If your employees become ill or injured while working at your worksite, they can file a Worker’s Compensation claim.
 This may prevent a more traditional personal injury lawsuit against you or your business.
 However, every situation is fact specific.
 Call a personal injury and employment law attorney at Spencer Young Law for a more individualized assessment.
 We are not Worker’s Compensation attorneys but, if appropriate, we can refer you to our trusted Worker’s Compensation partners.My Business Has Been Ordered to Shut Down – What Are My Obligations to My Employees?

 The sweeping “shelter in place” orders made by city, county, and state governments have brought many industries to a halt.
 In an understandable effort to preserve their assets and keep income and benefits flowing to their employees, some employers are reluctant to follow these orders.
 If you do not operate an essential business, you must follow these orders to protect the safety of your employees, the health of the public, and yourself from serious penalties.

 Your employees can file Unemployment Insurance claims for partial income replacement.
 You should focus on providing clear, accessible, and accurate information to your employees about how to file an Unemployment claim with the Employment Development Department, or EDD.
-You should cooperate fully with the EDD when they contact you, and it is probably best to not contest your employees’ claims unless you have a valid basis to do so.
+Call an employment attorney at Spencer Young Law for guidance on your options for replacing your income.

 Generally, employment is “at-will,” and employees can be terminated for refusing to work.
 However, there may be better solutions than taking a hard line on employees who are understandably fearful about leaving their homes.
 Moreover, an employee’s refusal may be justified – and legally protected – in some cases.